postgresml/postgresml/pgml-docs/docs/user_guides/setup/quick_start_with_docker.md

         (1 row)
         ```

-Docker will also start the Dashboard app running locally at [http://localhost:8000/](http://localhost:8000/)

 ## Quick Start

 Here is a simple PostgresML workflow to get you started.
-We'll import a Scikit dataset, train a couple models on it, and fetch real time predictions, all using only SQL.
+We'll import a Scikit dataset, train a couple models on it and make real time predictions, all of it using only SQL.

 1. Import the `digits` dataset:

     === "SQL"

-        ```sql
+        ```postgresql
         SELECT * FROM pgml.load_dataset('digits');
         ```
     === "Output"